 Airbnb is a trusted community marketplace for people to book unique accommodations around the world.
 Their service is a great alternative to hostels and hotels and you don’t have to give up the comforts of home.
 We are both, hosts and guests, and have had only good experiences with them.

-We usually don’t prearrange our accommodations unless we are visiting a big city, but if we do, we like to check Booking.com for the cheapest hotel deals.
+Booking.com usually offers the cheapest hotel deals.
 One feature we love about their app is, that you can look for available hotels around your current location, which makes finding the right hotels so much easier.

-This is one of the best hostel booking site on the web, with a large inventory and the cheapest rates.
+Hostelworld is the best hostel booking site on the web, with a large inventory and the cheapest rates.
 They also don’t charge any booking fees, which many other sites do.

 How could we not mention Couchsurfing?
 If you are a budget travel, Couchsurfing is your best friend.
 Not only will you be able to stay for free at local homes, you also get to meet so many awesome people around the world.
 We love Couchsurfing and we use it whenever we can.

 We don’t recommend traveling without insurance because you never know what can happen.
 We heard many stories from people who had to spend their whole savings on medical bills because they didn’t have insurance.
 World Nomads offers great customer service and competitive prices.
 Their policies can be bought online 24/7, even if you already traveling.

 We exclusively use Lonely Planet as our guide books.
 We like using them for background information about the country we are visiting, their maps and prices for public transportation (especially useful in third world countries where tourist are often overcharged).
 However, don’t become a LP Zombie and stick to everything they say, use it as a guide instead.